-A team of scientists from Clemson University and NASA have discovered five of the most extreme gamma-ray blazars yet known, a discovery that may unlock the mysteries of deep space.
+Scientists from Clemson University and NASA have identified five of the farthest gamma-ray blazars yet known, a discovery that could someday help unlock answers about the evolution of the universe.

-A blazer is a type of galaxy with an intensely bright core that’s powered by a supermassive black hole containing millions or even billions of times more material than our Sun.
-As matter falls into the black hole, it emits powerful jets of gamma radiation that move close to the speed of light.
-When the jets are aimed toward Earth, it appears particularly bright to telescopes and other instruments, allowing researchers to study some of the oldest galaxies in the universe.
+A blazar is a type of galaxy whose intense emissions are powered by a supermassive black hole that has a large disk of material whirling around it, according to a press release from NASA.
+When material falls from the disk toward the black hole, it emits a pair of particle jets that blasts out gamma radiation near the speed of light.
+When the jets are aimed toward Earth, the radiation appears particularly bright to telescopes and other specialized instruments.

-Using Fermi data, Ajello’s team began with a catalog of 1.4 million quasars, a galaxy class closely related to blazars.
+Using Fermi data, Ajello’s team began with a catalog of 1.4 million quasars, a type of galaxy closely related to blazars.
 Over the course of a year, they narrowed their search to 1,100 objects.
 Of these, five were finally determined to be gamma-ray blazars.

-Two of blazars, for instance, contain supermassive black holes that weigh at least 1 billion solar masses, with a single solar mass equivalent to the size of the sun.
-The supermassive black hole at the center of our galaxy, in contrast, has a mass of 4 to 5 million times the sun’s.
+Two of the blazars, for instance, boast black holes of a billion solar masses or more, with a single solar mass equivalent to the size of the sun.
+The supermassive black hole at the center of our galaxy, in contrast, has a mass of between 4 and 5 million times the sun’s.

 “There are mechanisms at work that we have yet to unravel.
 Puzzles that we have yet to solve.
 When we do eventually solve them, we will learn amazing things about how the universe was born, how it grew into what it has become, and what the distant future might hold as the universe continues to progress toward old age,” said Ajello.